 If you can legitimately claim the deduction, you should claim it.
 Make sure you meet those requirements.

 Since we generally don’t buy and re-sell items, I’m not covering Part III Cost of Goods Sold.

-If you used more than one vehicle (such as if you replaced your car during the year or if you switched back and forth between cars), you need to add an attachment with all of the information in Part IV for each additional car.
+If you used more than one vehicle (such as if you replaced your car during the year or if you switched back and forth between cars), fill out a Part IV for each vehicle.

 Wrapping up your schedule C

 The last part, Part V, is really an extension of the expenses side.
 It’s where you’ll list items that didn’t fit into the expense categories listed in Part II.

 Because of that I’m not calling this Step 6.